moneycle/moneycle.github.io/_posts/2015-02-28-a-penny-saved-is-four-dollars-earned.markdown

 ## Monthly Expenses

-Using the $400 multiplier, consider some typical monthly expenses and their impact on your savings.
+Using the $400 multiplier from above, consider some typical monthly expenses and their impact on your savings.

   |------------------------------------+---------------------|